dmentipl/plonk/docs/source/overview.rst

 numerical method as Splash, with the Python function compiled with Numba so it has the same performance as the Fortran code.

-You can use the :py:func:`visualize.image` function to interpolate a quantity to a pixel grid to show as an image.
+You can use the :meth:`~Snap.image` method to interpolate a quantity to a pixel grid to show as an image.
 For example, in the following we produce a plot of column density, i.e. a projection plot.

 .. code-block:: pycon